Kaiserreich/Kaiserreich-4-Bug-Reports/issue_template.md

 **Quick questions:**

 OS:
-HOI4 version:
+HoI4 version:
-KR4 version:
+Kaiserreich version:
-Do you have this issue in vanilla?
+Using Steam?
 Were you in multiplayer?
-Were you running other mods (music mod doesn't count)?
-Are you missing any DLC (cosmetic DLC doesn't count)?
+List other mods used (including KR Music mod):
+Have you changed any files, outside of mods used?
+Checksum (four-letter code at the bottom of your title menu):
+Which DLC expansions do you NOT have?

 **Steps to reproduce:**